 - More detail: Offers more megapixels (20.2 vs 9.9MP) with a 42% higher linear resolution.

 - High quality composites: Can combine several shots after pixel-shifting its sensor.

-- Easier setting verification: Has an LCD display on top to control shooting parameters.
+- Easier setting verification: Features an LCD display on top to control shooting parameters.

 - Faster burst: Shoots at higher frequency (20 vs 12 flaps/sec) to capture the decisive moment.

-- Sharper images: Has hand-shake reducing image stabilization build-in.
+- Sharper images: Has hand-shake reducing image stabilization built-in.

 - More affordable: Was introduced into a lower priced category (32 percent cheaper at launch).

-Advantages of the Panasonic Lumix DC-GH5s:
+Arguments in favor of the Panasonic Lumix DC-GH5s:

 - Larger screen: Has a bigger rear LCD (3.2" vs 3.0") for image review and settings control.

 - More detailed LCD: Has a higher resolution rear screen (1620k vs 1040k dots).